mediaclub-dmisjgs/student-writings/README.txt

 IMPORTANT
 ---------
-The supplied Media Club logo is used throughout the design, with its red/white/charcoal palette carried into the UI.

 This is a front-end-only website.
 The article list is currently stored in JavaScript, so adding/editing articles requires changing articles.js.